Abigail-cloud/cinex/README.md

 The `cinema.routes.ts` file using the Express Router.
 The `/book` route is associated with the bookTickets method of the CinemaController class.
 When a POST request is made to this route, it invokes the bookTickets method and handles the response accordingly.

+## Semaphore class || Aync-Mutex Library

-The `Semaphore` class or package is a synchronization primitive that allows controlling access to a shared resource by multiple threads or processes.
+ Semaphore class or package is a synchronization primitive that allows controlling access to a shared resource by multiple threads or processes.
 It maintains a count of available resources and provides methods to acquire and release these resources.
 The Semaphore class has the following properties and methods:
 The `async-mutex `uses the semaphore class:
 count: Represents the count of available resources in the semaphore.